ibm-cloud-docs/openwhisk/openwhisk_reference.md

 #### concurrent (Fixed: 1000*)
 {: #openwhisk_syslimits_concurrent}
-* The number of activations that are either executing or queued for execution for a Namespace cannot exceed 1000.
+* The number of activations that are either executing or queued for execution for a namespace cannot exceed 1000.
 * This limit value is fixed, but can be increased if a business case can justify higher safety limit values.
 Check the section [Increasing fixed limits](openwhisk_reference.html#increase_fixed_limit) for detailed instructions on how to increase this limit.

 #### logs (MB) (Default: 10 MB)